-Paul Spears is an educator who is intensely interested in how foundational philosophical commitments drive educational theories.
+Paul Spears, Director of Torrey Honors Institute, is an educator who is intensely interested in how foundational philosophical commitments drive educational theories.
 In his work he investigates how educational history, philosophy and learning theories combine to construct educational praxis.
 Dr. Spears has led groups of Torrey Honors students to Mongolia to work with Campus Crusade for Christ.
 He has spoken all over the nation on apologetics, theology, and educational philosophy.
 He has written a chapter on philosophy for ACSI's Foundations of Christian Education, and recently co-authored a book on educational philosophy, Educating for Human Flourishing: A Christian Perspective, forthcoming through Intervarsity Press.
 Before teaching at Biola, Dr. Spears was a youth minister for five years, and he enjoys working in an institution where he is not only an academic, but is able to minister to his students.

 Bruce Hindmarsh took his DPhil degree at Oxford University in 1993.
 From 1995 to 1997, he was also a research fellow at Christ Church, Oxford.
 He has since published and spoken widely to international audiences on the history of early British evangelicalism.
 His articles have appeared in respected academic journals such as Church History and the Journal of Ecclesiastical History, and he is the author of two major books of his own: John Newton and the English Evangelical Tradition and The Evangelical Conversion Narrative.
 Bruce Hindmarsh has received numerous teaching awards, research grants, and fellowships.
 In recent years, he has been a Mayers Research Fellow at the Huntington Library and a holder of the Henry Luce III Theological Fellowship, and he is presently engaged in a research project on early evangelical spirituality.